 Given the above definitions of subdomains and components, the problem of defining (the implementation view of) an architecture becomes

-This is where the metaphors of dark energy and dark matter can help.
+Let’s now look at how the metaphors of dark energy and dark matter can help you solve these problems.

 Astrophysicists invented the concept of dark energy to explain why the expansion of the universe, which was previously slowing down, started to accelerate 7 billion years ago.
 The theory is that as the universe expanded gravity weakened and eventually dark energy, which is an anti-gravity repulsive force, became dominant and accelerated the expansion.
 Dark energy a useful metaphor to explain the repulsive forces that encourage the partitioning of subdomains into more than one service.

 There are five dark energy forces that act on subdomains and encourage the partitioning of subdomains into multiple services: